shriya02-coder/NMD/README.md

-# NMD
+# NMD (Naino Main Diabetes)

-Naino Main Diabetes -> Web-based application that promotes fairness and equality in clinical decision-making among ophthalmologists and experts.
+Web-based application that promotes fairness and equality in clinical decision-making among ophthalmologists and experts.
 It also empowers patients by providing them with increased confidence in the accurate diagnosis of their condition.

 Devfolio :- https://devfolio.co/projects/nmd-d200